Why are Aztec Tattoos so Popular?

 The sun represented the entire world and everyone who lived on it.

-The sun had a lot to do with Aztec heaven, called Tollan, which only accepted warriors and women who died in childbirth.
+The sun had a lot to do with Aztec heaven, called Tollan, which only accepted warriors and women who lost their lives in childbirth.

 The sun was seen as the end all be all of their people and was cherished rightly so.